 Day 1: East End

-Explore the Instagram-worthy and history-rich cobblestone alleys and lanes of the Town of St. George, a UNESCO World Heritage Site and Slave Route.
+Explore the Instagram-worthy and history-rich cobblestone alleys and lanes of the Town of St. George, a UNESCO World Heritage Site that is part of the Slave Route project.
 Established in 1609, the Town of St. George is the oldest continuously occupied town of English origin in the western hemisphere.
 Historic homes, museums, ruins, restaurants, bakeries, boutiques, artisanal shops and oceanfront forts all make for an enchanting and engaging experience.

 ADHT Trail Stops & Historic Sites